bmc-cs-software-analysis/383/labs/Lab04.md

 ## Objectives:

 In this lab, you will explore randomized test generation using Randoop and evaluate the resulting test suites across several dimensions.
-You will consider the strengths and weaknesses by running them on real-world bugs using the Defects4j benchmark.
+You will consider the strengths and weaknesses by running it on a real-world bug using the Defects4j benchmark.

 1. Run the randomized testing tool Randoop
 2. Observe its outputs on the Defects4J benchmark

+## Part 0: Background

+First follow this [Randoop tutorial](https://elizabethdinella.github.io/blog-posts/randoop/) to run Randoop on a small example.

-First, read the Abstract, Introduction, and Section 3 of the [Defects4j publication](https://homes.cs.washington.edu/~mernst/pubs/bug-database-issta2014.pdf).Since the paper was published in 2014, the authors have extended the benchmark to 854 bugs from additional projects.
+In this lab you'll be running Randoop on a real world bug from the Defects4j benchmark.
+Read the Abstract, Introduction, and Section 3 of the [Defects4j publication](https://homes.cs.washington.edu/~mernst/pubs/bug-database-issta2014.pdf).
+Since the paper was published in 2014, the authors have extended the benchmark to 854 bugs from additional projects.

 ## Setup
 1. [Defects4J](https://github.com/rjust/defects4j) - Defects4j should already be installed in goldengate.
 If you would like to run this locally, follow the installation instructions in the README.

 In this lab you will study bugs in the [Chart](https://www.jfree.org/jfreechart/) project.
 The Chart project is a Java chart library for programatically creating professional quality charts.
 Explore [this page](https://www.jfree.org/jfreechart/samples.html) for some examples.

-You will repeat the below steps 1-3 for each bug in the following list:
-Chart 1, Chart 11, and Chart 17.

 ## Part 1: Checking out your bug

+For this lab you will be working with **Chart 1**.

 **Resources**
 - [d4j checkout documentation](http://defects4j.org/html_doc/d4j/d4j-checkout.html)